RE-SS3D/SS3D-WebsiteOLD/contribute.md

 ## Sound tasks:

-We currently do not have any guides for sfx, but if you want to scream like psychopath or fart into a microphone, check out our [sounds board](https://trello.com/b/k6pWgJE0/ss3d-sound-design).
+We currently do not have any guides for SFX, but if you want to scream like psychopath or fart into a microphone, check out our [sounds board](https://trello.com/b/k6pWgJE0/ss3d-sound-design).

+## Submissions:

+Technical contributions are submitted to our main (SS3D) repo via pull request.

+Art contributions currently are submitted via the art channels on our discord.

 ### Contribution links: